mmorearty/hardware-breakpoints/README.md

 # Hardware breakpoints

+_**Note:** The following description, and the code, were written in the year 2000.
+This code only runs on Windows, only 32-bit, and only Intel.
+Also, I haven't tried it on any version of Windows past Windows XP._

 This is a debugging helper class which lets you set breakpoints on the fly from within code.
 This is mainly useful for the case where you have a variable that you know is getting trashed, but you have no idea who is trashing it.
 You can